11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 Keep your people highly motivated and engaged at work so they will become your biggest ambassadors and refer several potentially great hires.

 One of the leading channels for us is referrals.
-We ask our people to just chat with their best friends, former colleagues, and former fellow students, and just ask them if they are looking for a job, and to invite them to come to us.
+We activate structured employee referral programs, former colleagues, and former fellow students, and just ask them if they are looking for a job, and to invite them to come to us.

 If someone is a friend of an employee of yours, chances are they will be a good fit in the company.
 Not 100% of course, but that is just something that you won’t know.